praveen2k2/uomMoodel/README.md

-# UoM Model - Chrome Extension
+# UoM Moodle - Chrome Extension

 A sleek and modern Chrome extension built for the University of Moratuwa (UoM) community!
 Features a **new custom UI theme**, minimalistic design, and **daily refreshing wallpapers** tailored to uplift your browsing experience every day.